dadolun95/magento2-sendinblue/README.md

 # [Sendinblue](http://sendinblue.com/) Extension for Magento 2

-Blog module allows you to create a full-fledged blog on your [Magento 2](http://magento.com/) Store.

 ## Features
   * With the Sendinblue plugin, you can find everything you need to easily and efficiently send your email & SMS campaigns to your prospects and customers.
   * Synchronize your subscribers with Sendinblue (subscribed and unsubscribed contacts)